China is a controversial market in several ways, especially from a political standpoint.

 Then, Tencent’s management is leveraging its fantastic outlook to intake inexpensive debt to fuel growth.
 While current liabilities figures remained almost the same, non-current liabilities went up by around ten billion dollars.

-Despite seeing an increase in capital expenditures, the company lowered its liabilities and became net cash holder.
+Despite seeing an increase in capital expenditures, the company lowered its liabilities and became a net cash holder.
 It also allowed Tencent to save on interests and other expenses related to debt.

 The discounted cash flow analysis is a suitable technique for interpreting a grown-up company like Tencent.